sandeep-somi/sandeep-somi/README.md

 Hi,

 I'm Sandeep a JavaScript Developer from India, Currently working as a Senior Front-End Developer at tecHindustan.

-Over the course of my career, I have worked on many small scale to large scale web applications so far.
+Over the course of my career, I have worked on many small scale to large scale web applications.